Norway

 Fløyen mountain

-of Trondheim and the lake at Lian, a distance of about 9km (Site
+through the suburbs to Lian lake, a distance of about 9km

 - Gaustabanen